PaddlePaddle/book/recognize_digits/README.en.md

 We want to use this program to demonstrate multiple kinds of models.
 Let define each of them as a Python function:

-- softmax regression: the network has a fully-connection layer and a softmax output layer:
+- softmax regression: the network has a fully-connection layer with softmax activation:

 ```python
 def softmax_regression(img):